What parents need to know

 What's the story?

 HOME ALONE is the story of 8-year-old Kevin (Macaulay Culkin), a mischievous middle child who feels largely ignored by his large extended family.
 While preparing for a Christmas vacation in Paris, Kevin gets in trouble, is banished to the attic overnight, and wishes his family would just disappear.
 Kevin gets his wish the next morning when his family mistakenly leaves him behind.
 At first, Kevin is elated -- but pretty soon he realizes that being home alone isn't all it's cracked up to be.
 He misses his mom (who employs any and every means of getting home to her son) and even his bully brother.
 With all the block's other families on vacation, too, Kevin has no one to turn to, including the cops, who assume he's up to his usual tricks.
 Meanwhile, a pair of bumbling burglars played by Joe Pesci (Goodfellas, Lethal Weapon 2-4) and Daniel Stern takes advantage of the situation by pillaging the neighborhood.
 It's up to Kevin to defend his home, using every prank in his well-stocked arsenal.
 A bevy of violent, slapstick, wince-inducing episodes ensues, resulting in Kevin successfully foiling the bad guys' plans.

 Is it any good?

-Families can talk about whether or not they think slapstick violence is funny.
+Families can talk about whether or not they think the slapstick violence in Home Alone is funny.
 Is it ever appropriate to laugh when someone gets hurt?

 With younger kids, parents may want to discuss the steps they should take in the event they ever do get left alone, especially if they sense they're in danger.

 In the film, Kevin decides to take on the burglars and wins.
 Instead of attempting to foil them on his own, how could he have sought help?